 – Shopping at Kwai Chung (+1 hour)

-Tour Fee: HKD 400 per hour for a group of 2.
+400 (200 NOW!) per hour for a group of two.
 Additional HKD 50 per hour for each additional person.
-Kids younger than 13 travels free!
-1 hour is added for Hotel Pickup (except Airport Hotels), 1.5 hour is added for meeting at Airport Arrival Hall (and Airport Hotels).
+Kids younger than 13 come free!
+One hour is added for hotel pickup (except airport hotels), 1.5 hours are added for meetings at the airport arrival hall (and airport hotels).

-Itinerary: The actual itinerary may be adjusted to reflect the opening hours of the attractions.
+Itinerary: Itinerary may be adjusted to reflect attraction opening hours.
 We are also happy to adjust the itinerary to your preference as long as it falls within the tour duration.

 Luggage Handling: If you need to store your luggage, there is a baggage storage facility next to Arrival Hall A. More information here.